polymathrobotics/oci/README.md

 # oci
 This repo is used to build the commonly used docker container images at Polymath Robotics.
 Currently these images are published to https://hub.docker.com/u/polymathrobotics.

+The images with the `-amd64` suffix are for intel linux and mac machines, and the `-arm64` images for for Apple Mx silicon.

 Normally it is expected that you just use the GitHub Actions pipelines that have been configured in `.github/workflows`.
 However, the scripts to build the container images in the `/bin` subdirectory can be used to build any image locally on your machine.
 For example, to build `ros-core-amd64`:

 ```